 Safeguarding children is the first priority of the Raedwald Trust and its academies.
-Through a culture of collaboration, transparency and a relentless focus on improvements, we are driven to deliver excellence with, for and on behalf of our children.
+Through a strong and vigilant culture of collaboration, transparency and a relentless focus on improvements, we are driven to deliver excellence with, for and on behalf of our children.

 At First Base Bury St Edmunds Academy we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.
 Adults in our school take all welfare concerns seriously and encourage children and young people to talk to us about anything that worries them.
 We will always act in the best interest of the child.
+Safeguarding and child protection are at the forefront and underpin all the work we do within our school settings - it is a whole school approach, ensuring the best interests of the child are at the heart of all we do.